moktavizen/material-darker-jdownloader/README.md

 ## Installation 🛠️

+> [!WARNING]
-> [!WARNING] Installing this theme will change your settings!, do a
+> Installing this theme will change your settings!, do a
 > [backup](https://support.jdownloader.org/en/knowledgebase/article/backup-restore-configuration)
-> if you want to restore later.
+> if you want to restore later

 ### 1. Get the theme files

 - Run `git clone https://github.com/moktavizen/material-jdownloader.git`
 - Or [download the
   zip](https://github.com/moktavizen/material-darker-jdownloader/archive/master.zip)
-  file of this repository and then extract it.
+  file of this repository and then extract it
 - In your JDownloader, go to `Settings > Settings > Advanced Settings`
 - Search for `look and feel theme` and change the value to `FLATLAF_DARK`
 - Follow the pop-up instruction to download the theme